bzigterman/bzigterman.github.io/projects/weather.md

 Currently:

 - 60°
-- Light Rain
+- Possible Drizzle
-- 94% humidity
+- 93% humidity
 - 10 mph wind
 - 97% cloud cover
-- 45 AQI 🟩
+- 44 AQI 🟩
-- 0.81 inches of rain in the past 24 hours
+- 0.86 inches of rain in the past 24 hours
-- 0.19 inches of rain expected in the next 48 hours
+- 0.14 inches of rain expected in the next 48 hours

 The current weather is posted regularly on Mastodon <a rel="me" href="https://mastodon.social/@ChampaignWeather">@ChampaignWeather@mastodon.social</a>